mullue/lab-custom-model-anpr/README.md

 # SageMaker Custom model development Hands-on Lab

+The goal of this notebook is to show how to develop custom Machine Learning model on SageMaker for your business usecase.
+This process will use the SageMaker built-in algorithm and Tensorflow image to query detect licene plate of a car and recognize the charcter of it by using CNN and computer vision technology.

 This HoL consists of four labs, each with the following details:

 ## Lab1.
 Data preparation